-The Board of the AIFM, with the exception of Ms Fiona Mulcahy and Mr John Craddock, are employees of the Investment Manager.
-In the case of Ms Fiona Mulcahy and Mr John Craddock Section 194 declarations are made at all Board meetings.
-No prior approval is required of them as they do not have access to the data or systems within the Investment Manager, other than the information provided to them in the Board papers.
+The Board of the previous AIFM (KBI Fund Managers Ltd), with the exception of Ms Fiona Mulcahy and Mr John Craddock, were employees of the Investment Manager.
+In the case of Ms Fiona Mulcahy and Mr John Craddock Section 194 declarations were made at all Board meetings.
+No prior approval is required of them as they did not have access to the data or systems within the Investment Manager, other than the information provided to them in the Board papers.